Slovak Republic (1939–1945): Slovak National Uprising

 In 1944, during the Slovak National Uprising, many Slovak units sided with the Slovak resistance and rebelled against Tiso's collaborationist government, while others helped German forces put the uprising down.
+On September 19, 1944, the German command replaced SS-Obergruppenführer Berger, who had previously commanded the troops fighting the Uprising, with SS-General Höfle.
+By that time the Germans had 48,000 soldiers in Slovakia: eight German divisions (including four of the Waffen-SS) and one pro-Nazi Slovak formation.

 This resistance movement was represented mainly by members of the Democratic Party, social democrats, and communists.
 It was launched on 29 August 1944 from Banská Bystrica to resist German troops that had occupied Slovak territory and to overthrow the collaborationist government of Jozef Tiso.
 Although German forces largely defeated the resistance, guerrilla operations continued their efforts in the mountains.

 In retaliation, Einsatzgruppe H and the Hlinka Guard Emergency Divisions executed many Slovaks suspected of aiding the rebels as well as Jews who had avoided deportation until then, and destroyed 93 villages on suspicion of collaboration.
 Several villages were burned to the ground, and all their inhabitants were murdered, as in Ostrý Grúň and Kľak (21 January 1945) or Kalište (18 March 1945).
 A later estimate of the death toll was 5,304, and authorities discovered 211 mass graves that resulted from those atrocities.
 The largest executions occurred in Kremnička (747 killed, mostly Jews and Roma) and Nemecká (900 killed).

+The German victory in Slovakia only delayed the final fall of Tiso's pro-National Socialist regime.
+Six months later, the Red Army attacked the Axis forces in Slovakia.
+As early as December 1944, Romanian and Soviet troops confronted German troops in southern Slovakia as part of the Battle of Budapest (26 December to 13 February).
+On January 19, 1945, the Red Army occupied Bardejov, Svidník, Prešov and Košice in eastern Slovakia.
+On March 3–5 they took northwestern Slovakia.
+Soviet and Romanian troops liberated Banská Bystrica on 26 March 1945.
+Malinovsky's forces marched into Bratislava on 4 April 1945.

+The Slovak National Uprising did not achieve its main military objectives due to the timing of the uprising and the actions of Soviet partisans, who often undermined the plans and objectives of the Slovak armed insurrection.
+If the uprising had occurred later, when Slovak preparations were complete, the Slovak resistance could theoretically have co-ordinated with the Allies and allowed the Red Army to move quickly through Slovakia (although it is questionable whether the Soviet leadership would have preferred such an option, as this would have significantly empowered democratic forces in Slovakia).
+Nevertheless, the activity of the guerrilla forces required Germany to deploy troops that could have otherwise strengthened the eastern front lines against the advancing fronts of Ukraine to the north and south of Slovakia.